cairo-book/cairo-book/src/ch02-02-data-types.md

 When declaring a `bool` variable, it is mandatory to use either `true` or `false` literals as value.
 Hence, it is not allowed to use integer literals (i.e. `0` instead of false) for `bool` declarations.

 The main way to use Boolean values is through conditionals, such as an `if` expression.
-We’ll cover how `if` expressions work in Cairo in the [Control Flow][control-flow] section.
+We’ll cover how `if` expressions work in Cairo in the ["Control Flow"][control-flow] section.

 [control-flow]: ./ch02-05-control-flow.md